-- 1. Electronic Filing of Senate Reports - 2.
-Electronic Filing of Electioneering Communication Reports - 3.
-Authority to Create Senior Executive Service Positions - 4.
-Prohibiting Fraudulent PAC Practices - 5.
-Fraudulent Misrepresentation of Campaign Authority - Conversion of Campaign Funds - Make Permanent the Administrative Fine Program for Reporting Violations - 8.
-Increase and Index for Inflation Registration and Reporting Thresholds - Increasing the In-Home Event Exemption and Unreimbursed Travel Expense Exemption for Candidates and Political Parties - 10.
-Permitting Political Committees to Make Disbursements by Methods Other than Check - 11.
-Update Citations to Reflect the Recodification of FECA - 12.
-Repeal of Convention Funding Provisions Rendered Non-Operational by the Gabriella Miller Kids First Research Act
+- 1. Electronic Filing of Electioneering Communication Reports - 2.
+Authority to Create Senior Executive Service Positions - 3.
+Prohibit Fraudulent PAC Practices - 4.
+Fraudulent Misrepresentation of Campaign Authority - 5.
+Conversion of Campaign Funds - 6.
+Prohibit Aiding or Abetting the Making of Contributions in Name of Another - 7.
+Require Disclosures to Contributors Regarding Recurring Contributions - 8.
+Make the Administrative Fine Program for Reporting Violations Permanent - 9.
+Increase and Index for Inflation Registration and Reporting Thresholds Proposed addition to legislative recommendation - 10.
+Increase the In-Home Event Exemption and Unreimbursed Travel Expense Exemption for Candidates and Political Parties - 11.
+Permit Political Committees to Make Disbursements by Methods Other than Check - 12.
+Extend the Time to Establish Reporting Dates for Special Elections - 13.
+Update Citations to Reflect the Recodification of FECA - 14.
+Repeal the Convention Funding Provisions Rendered Non-Operational by the Gabriella Miller Kids First Research Act

-Once the Commission has approved the draft Legislative Recommendations, we will prepare transmittal letters to the President and Congress for the Chairman's signature.
+Once the Commission has approved Legislative Recommendations, we will prepare transmittal letters to the President and Congress for the Chairman's signature.